derakon08/derakon08/README.md

 - 👀 I’m interested in games and such
 - 🌱 I’m currently reading through TOP
 - 💞️ I’m looking to collaborate on hobby projects, or something chill really
-- 📫 How to reach me derakon08@gmail.com
+- 📫 How to reach me: dera_kon on discord
 - 😄 Pronouns: she/they
 - ⚡ Fun fact: my account was first edited two years after i created it lol